-Yes.
+Absolutely.
 In 1994, the Federal Trade Commission enacted 16 CFR Part 453 (the Funeral Rule) stating that "the funeral provider may not refuse, or charge a fee, to handle a casket you bought elsewhere."
 Thus, funeral homes are accustomed to such arrangements.
 However, proper notification is required, as is consideration of the various provisions the funeral home may need.
 For more information click on the Federal Trade Commission's webpage, Funerals: a Consumer Guide.

 How is payment handled?

-For pre-orders that are not needed immediately we require $1000 down payment at the time the coffin is commissioned and the balance (plus tax and shipping) when the coffin is received.
-We will calculate the total cost, including tax and estimated shipping for you when you place your order and give you an estimated time for completion as well.
+For pre-orders that are not needed immediately, we require $1000 down payment at the time the coffin is commissioned.
+The balance is due when the coffin is complete and ready to ship.
+We will calculate the total cost for you when you place your order, and give you an estimated time for completion as well.

 How can I store a coffin for future use?